Resilience valuation

 Through the Queensland Betterment Fund, Queensland had already successfully demonstrated that upfront investment in stronger, more disaster resilient infrastructure creates stronger and more resilient communities.
 The ‘avoided reconstruction costs*’ had been calculated for betterment projects re-impacted by disasters, to demonstrate that Betterment investment saves money for all levels of government in future disasters.
 However, the full cost to communities that we begin to consider through recognition of the intangible benefits for these betterment projects, had not yet been captured or valued, and there was no suitable tool available to complete this calculation that meets all the needs identified.

-To address the challenge of capturing and valuing intangible benefits, the Queensland Reconstruction Authority (QRA), as a member of the Resilient Futures Investment Roundtable has partnered with the International Institute for Sustainable Development to undertake a pilot project to customise the Sustainable Asset Valuation initiative Tool.
+To address the challenge of capturing and valuing intangible benefits, the Queensland Reconstruction Authority (QRA), as a member of the Resilient Futures Investment Roundtable partnered with the International Institute for Sustainable Development to undertake a pilot project to customise their Sustainable Asset Valuation initiative Tool.

 Note: *Avoided costs are estimates only, based on data provided by councils on impacts or likely impacts, and calculated on eligible reconstruction costs under Category B of the DRFA/NDRRA at the time of project approval.